kaiying-tey/ravenous-react/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### ⚠️ CORS Proxy Access Required

+If you see a message like:
+"see /corsdemo for more info" in the browser console log, it means the CORS proxy is temporarily restricted.

+👉 To fix this, please visit:
+[https://cors-anywhere.herokuapp.com/corsdemo](https://cors-anywhere.herokuapp.com/corsdemo).
+Click the "Request temporary access" button, and then refresh your app.

 ## 🧪 Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).